cs1302uga/cs1302-tutorials/visibility/visibility.rst

 While you are likely already familiar private and public visibility, please do not assume that you already understand how it works.
-Over the years, we have found that many students have a somewhat flawed conceptual model for how private visibility works that is actually more complicated that what it actually is.
+Over the years, we have found that many students have a somewhat flawed conceptual model for how private visibility works that is actually more complicated than what it actually is.
 Regardless of your experiece, you should work through each visibility example in this tutorial until you are able to: